If you happen to be left with even more questions after reading our policy – or already have some – do not hesitate to contact us.

 - for our marketing purposes your Data will be processed until such time you object to it;

 - where you have consented to marketing communications via e-mail (e.g. you agree to receive our newsletter), you may withdraw your consent at any time by contacting as well as you may unsubscribe from newsletter at any time by clicking the unsubscribe link in an email from us; in these circumstances, your personal data will be processed until your withdrawn of the consent;

 - for purposes of performance current recruitment process - your Data will be processed as long as necessary to complete the recruitment processor or until such time that your consent is withdrawn (depending on what event has happened earlier);

-- for purposes of performance future recruitment process – your Data will be processed for a period of 3 (three) years from the date of granting consent or until you withdraw your consent to process your Data for these purposes (depending on which event occurred earlier).
+- for purposes of performance future recruitment process - your Data will be processed for a period of 3 (three) years from the date of granting consent or until you withdraw your consent to process your Data for these purposes (depending on which event occurred earlier).